dssg/hitchhikers-guide/sources/curriculum/1_getting_and_keeping_data/databases/making_databases_work_for_you.md

 1. The atomic swap is a good pattern for ingesting updated data: load the new data into `{table_name}_staging` and then (in a single transaction) drop (if one exists) `{table_name}_old`, rename the current table to `{table_name}_old`, and rename the staging table to `{table_name}`.
 This both avoids a gap in the table being available and always preserves the previous version of the table if something has gone wrong and the process needs to be rolled back.

+2. Postgres has pretty extensive built-in functionality for handling JSON data, arrays, regular expressions, doing range joins, etc, as well as extensions for dealing with data that's geographic in nature.
+We don't have time to delve into all of this functionality here, but you can find good tutorials and documentation online for all of them.